 When You Should Foam Roll and Stretch

-In a small study published in the International Journal of Sports Physical Therapy, adolescent athletes did foam rolling, static stretching, or foam rolling followed by static stretching.
-All three techniques increased ankle mobility, but combining the two lead to a greater effect.
+In a small study publishing in the International Journal of Sports Physical Therapy, adolescent athletes did foam rolling, static stretching, or foam rolling followed by static stretching.
+All three techniques increased ankle mobility, but combining the two led to a greater effect.
 Similarly, a study by U.S. researchers of 40 adults found that doing both led to greater increases in range of motion in the hips.

 If you decide to do both, follow the study protocols and foam roll before stretching.
 If you’re short on time, experts say to foam roll before your workout, focusing on particularly tight and tense areas of your body.
 Then post-workout, do static stretches since your core body temperature is increased and your muscles are warm.
 And if you’re ambitious, try foam rolling later in the evening, say when you’re Netflixing.